Ukraine war, tensions with China over the great summit of Bali - ExBulletin

 The United States and its allies in Europe and Asia, meanwhile, are increasingly clashing with a more assertive China, leaving emerging G-20 economies like India, Brazil and Indonesia host. walking the tightrope between greater powers.

 Indonesian President Joko Widodo has tried to bridge divisions within the G-20 over the war in Ukraine.
-Widodo, also known as Jokowi, became the first Asian ruler since the invasion of visit Russia and Ukraine in summer.
+Mr Widodo, also known as Jokowi, became the first Asian leader since the invasion to visit both Russia and Ukraine this summer.

 He invited Ukrainian President Volodymyr Zelenskyy, who is not a member of the G-20, to join the summit.
-Zelenskyy should participate, probably online.
+Mr. Zelenskyy is expected to participate, probably online.

 One of Jokowi’s priorities is to ease tensions related to war and geopolitical risks, said Bhima Yudhistira, director of the Center for Economic and Legal Studies in the Indonesian capital, Jakarta.